castorini/pyserini/docs/experiments-unicoil.md

 #####################
 ```

-There might be small differences in score due to non-determinism in neural inference; see [these notes](reproducibility.md) for detail.
+There might be small differences in score due to non-determinism in neural inference; see [these notes](reproducibility.md) for details.
 The above score was obtained on Linux.

 Alternatively, we can use pre-tokenized queries with pre-computed weights, which are already included in Pyserini.